Financial Aid

 Part-Time Jobs

 Finally, students can consider getting a part-time job while they attend college.
-Many employers will work with a student to accommodate their schedule.
+Many employers will work with students to accommodate their schedules.
 Some employers also offer tuition assistance to their employees, which can go a long way toward paying tuition bills.
 If you are working, ask your employer or HR manager whether or not any tuition assistance benefits are available to you.

 Paying for College When Your Parents Can’t Pay

 Paying for college is hard.
 It’s even worse when your parents either can’t – or refuse – to help you pay.
-Whatever the case, there are resources out there to help students like you.
+Whatever the case, there are resources to help students like you.
 Do your research.
 Talk to professionals.
 Ask questions.
-If you’re able to successfully navigate paying for college on your own, just imagine what you’ll be able to accomplish after you graduate.
+If you can successfully navigate paying for college on your own, imagine what you’ll be able to accomplish after you graduate.

 You Might Also Like